gilacost/gilacost/ventures/STRAVA_SUMMARY_ERL.md

 usage: factorial integer
 ```

-_Note: pay attention at the first line in the file!
+_Note: pay attention to the first line in the file!
 It enables you to run the
 script via `./factorial` if you do not specify the bin env to use escript, then
 you need to run the script via `escript factorial`_

-This was encouraging because I executed my first script in erlang, but as I
+This iteration was encouraging because I executed my first script in erlang,
-said before, I immediately discarded it because I could not find within the
+but I immediately discarded it because I could not find in the docs an
-docs a way to include external dependencies in our script.
-Theoretically we
+explanation of how to include external dependencies in our script.
-wont need any dependency to make a requests thanks to inets but we'll need for
+Theoretically we won't need any dependencies to make requests thanks to inets,
-sure to decode json and for the templating engine 💆🏽‍♂️..
+however, we will definitely need some to decode json and for the templating
+engine 💆🏽‍♂️..

 ## Moving to rebar3

 Ok, that was useful.
-No joking, it was, sometimes you just need to get started,
+No joke, it was.
+Sometimes you just need to get started,
-and then you just end up where you wanted 🫶.
+and that will help you end up where you wanted 🫶.
 My most immediate thought after this dead end was to look at `rebar3`.
 If you
 come from elixir I am sure that you have seen rebar from time to time, but if
-you do not know what it is, rebar is for erlang what `mix` is for elixir, is a
+you do not know what it is, rebar is for erlang what `mix` is for elixir.
+It's
-tool that allows you to create umbrellas, run tests with eunit, dialyzer and
+a tool that allows you to create umbrellas, run tests with eunit, dialyzer and
 other interesting/useful tasks.

-_Note: at the time of writing if you google "rebar docs" you might end in
+_Note: at the time of writing if you google "rebar docs" you might end up at
 `https://rebar3.readme.io/docs/getting-started` and a beautiful 404 will arise_

 <img src="./img/rebar_404.png" alt="rebar 404" />

-So please if you are interested in knowing more about rebar, find the official
+So please, if you are interested in knowing more about rebar, find the official
 docs [here](https://rebar3.org/docs/getting-started/).

 ### Escriptize with `inets`